Sarah Kassi

-Sarah Kassi (born 9 September 2003) is a professional footballer who plays as a midfielder for Première Ligue club Fleury.
+Sarah Kassi (born 9 September 2003) is a professional footballer who plays as a defensive midfielder for Première Ligue club Le Havre AC.
 Born in France, she plays for the Morocco national team.

+Club career

+Kassi has previously played for FC Fleury 91.
+On 10 June 2025, she was announced to have signed a two-year contract for fellow Première Ligue club Le Havre AC.

+International career

 She has played for the France women's U-16, U-17 and U-19 squads.
 She competed at the 2022 UEFA Women's Under-17 Championship in which France reached finished third.
 She also played in qualifications for the 2022 Euro with the U-19 team.

 She was chosen as part of Morocco's squad for the 2023 FIFA Women's World Cup.

-She plays for FC Fleury 91.